We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In addition to offering an extensive library of workout classes, the Mirror can connect you with a personal trainer for a tailored one-on-one workout session that suits your schedule.

-The basic Mirror package does not come with any exercise equipment, but the Mirror Essentials, Pro, and Family packages include accessories such as a heart rate monitor, weights, yoga blocks, and a mat.
+The basic Mirror package does not come with any exercise equipment, but the Mirror Plus, Pro, and Family packages include accessories such as a heart rate monitor, weights, yoga blocks, and a mat.

 - It doesn’t take up a lot of space and looks like a full-length mirror when not in use.